-Japanese Jiu-Jitsu is a superb martial fighting technique that has recently garnered significant popularity in the United States and across the world.
+Japanese Jiu-Jitsu is a superb martial fighting technique that has recently garnered significant popularity in the United States and worldwide.
 It is one of the oldest martial arts dating back to the time of the Samurai.
-They used it to overcome their opponents via the use of striking and grappling methods.
+They used it to overcome their opponents using striking and grappling methods.
 Great!
 So, you’re probably wondering: Does Japanese jiu-jitsu have belts?

 Yes, it does.
-The Japanese jiu-jitsu belt ranking system is used to indicate the level of experience a practitioner has earned in the art.
+The Japanese jiu-jitsu belt ranking system indicates the level of experience a practitioner has earned in the art.

-In the sections below, you will learn amazing things about the Japanese jiu-jitsu belts.
+In the sections below, you will learn amazing things about Japanese jiu-jitsu belts.
 Stay tuned!

 What Is Japanese Jiu-Jitsu?